Kellojo/Unity---Field-of-View-Fog-of-War/README.md

 ## How to implement your own behaviour
-Any MonoBehaviour that should be affected by the field of view needs to implement the IHideable interface which gives you the option to implement the "OnFOVEnter" and "OnFOVLeave" yourself.
+Any MonoBehaviour that should be affected by the field of view needs to implement the IHideable interface which gives you the option to implement the "OnFOVEnter" and "OnFOVLeave" methods yourself.